Attractions

 This most significant mother tree was protected by the current owner and custodian of Brooman during the NSW government's 2019–20 Currowan megafires.
 Its biggest threat remains bureaucratic incompetence and insufficient conscious burning and fuel reduction in the surrounding state forests.

-Pigeon House Mountain Summit, Pigeon House Walking Track, Yadboro NSW, Australia
+Pigeon House Mountain (Balgan), Pigeon House Walking Track, Yadboro NSW, Australia

 Pigeon House Mountain (Balgan)